 Your Google history can contain everything from your location information and medical conditions to other potentially embarrassing personal details like familial issues and debt relief.
 For me, I’m most concerned with all of the words I have to Google when writing to make sure I’m spelling them correctly (if my editors only knew).

 Regardless of why you want to delete your Google search history, you should be planning to do it semi-regularly.
-There’s no good reason to keep years of search data in a central location.
+There’s no reason to keep years of search data in a central location.
 It’s good practice, both for security and peace of mind, to delete these searches at periodic intervals.

 It’s important to note that once you delete this, you can’t get it back.
 For a period of time after deleting you may notice that some of the personalized details that make Google search great are less than perfect.
 Luckily, it doesn’t take long to rebuild enough of a history to benefit from it without having a record of your entire digital life in there.